 “Anthracyclines are a class of antibiotics used in cancer therapy, and the most commonly used member of this class is adriamycin, also known as doxorubicin.
 Anthracyclines are metabolized by cytochrome p450 reductase to produce free radicals, which induce cytotoxicity72.
 Because NADPH is a cofactor that is required for this activity of cytochrome p450, the high levels of NADPH generated by the PPP may sensitize cancer cells to doxorubicin.
 Consistently, adriamycin/doxorubicin-resistant MCF-7 cells display reduced G6PDH and PPP activity compared to sensitive cells66.” https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4329227/

-This piece of info is important since glucose-6-phosphate dehydrogenase, the rate-limiting enzyme in the pentose phosphate pathway can be inhibited by DHEA https://www.ncbi.nlm.nih.gov/pubmed/24036000
+This piece of info is important since glucose-6-phosphate dehydrogenase, the rate-limiting enzyme in the pentose phosphate pathway may be inhibited by DHEA https://www.ncbi.nlm.nih.gov/pubmed/24036000

-Inhibition of DHEA levels to prepare for Doxorubicin treatment may make sense.
-However, that may be difficult to achieve since most of hormone production inhibition, such as Ketokonazole, are inhibitors of cytochrome p450 (Ref.) which is also required for Doxorubicin metabolism, as discussed above.
+Since DHEA is an androgen precursor that is often elevated in functional ACC (Ref.), functional ACCs may show resistance to Doxorubicin (which is typically used to treat ACC, next to Cisplatin and Etoposide).
+On this line, inhibition of DHEA levels to prepare for Doxorubicin treatment may make sense.
+However, that may be difficult to achieve since most of hormone production inhibition, such as Ketokonazole, are also inhibitors of cytochrome p450 (Ref.) which is required for Doxorubicin metabolism, as discussed above.

 Below are drugs/supplements that may help against ACC or against hormone production related to the functional ACC: